 Destruction returns in the fourth stanza.
 This stanza seems to insinuate that all is completely lost.
 Reality has set in, and the speaker has realized that her lover is never coming back.

-Plath ends Mad Girl’s Love Song with a final insult.
-It is interesting that Plath chose a mythological bird for this final stanza, probably to prove her point even more strongly than she already has: a bird that does not really exist is more likely to come back sooner than her former lover will.
-The poem ends with the two repeated lines, and once again, the speaker is left to wonder if she and her lover were every really together at all.
+Plath ends ‘Mad Girl’s Love Song’ with a final insult.
+It is interesting that Plath chose a mythological bird for this final stanza.
+Perhaps so as to prove her point even more strongly than she already has.
+A bird that does not really exist is more likely to come back sooner than her former lover will.
+The poem ends with the two repeated lines.
+Once again, the speaker is left to wonder if she and her lover were every really together at all.